About the Danish Vikings

 Popular Vikings attractions in Denmark

 In Jelling in Jutland, you find the Jelling Stone of Harald Bluetooth, the document of the embrace of Christianity in Denmark.

 Viking monuments like The Viking museum Ladby on Funen show a Viking ship where a Viking chieftain was buried with all his precious possessions.

-Evidence from the Viking Age is Lindholm Høje, near Aalborg; you can wander around the biggest ancient burial ground in Scandinavia.
-Please take a tour of all Denmark’s Viking treasures, with our Viking trail across the country.
+Evidence from the Viking Age is Lindholm Høje, near Aalborg; you can wander around Scandinavia's most significant ancient burial ground.
+Please take a tour of all of Denmark’s Viking treasures with our Viking trail across the country.

 The famous Viking Museum in Roskilde

-The most famous Viking Ship Museum you will find in Roskilde is located 45 minutes from Copenhagen.
+The most famous Viking Ship Museum in Roskilde is located 45 minutes from Copenhagen.
 The Museum presents ships, seafaring and boatbuilding culture in ancient and medieval times.